Laravel Passport

 1axios.get('/api/user')2 .then(response => {3 console.log(response.data);4 });

-Customizing The Cookie Name
+Customizing the Cookie Name

 If needed, you can customize the laravel_token